pmuellr/jsadl/test/PGAccelerometer2.md

 Stop watching the Acceleration referenced by the watch ID parameter.

-@jsadl-parms
+@jsadl watchID

-* watchID The ID returned by @jsadl:Accelerometer.watchAcceleration.
+The ID returned by @jsadl:Accelerometer.watchAcceleration.

 Supported Platforms
 -------------------